barnaws21/barnaws21.github.io/_pages/about.md

 >Spatial Analysis.

 # Education
-Studying PhD in Earth Sciences/
+Sub: " Studying PhD in Earth Sciences"
-The University of Memphis, USA./
+Inst: "The University of Memphis, USA."
 BSc in Environmental Sceince and Resource Management,/ Mawlana Bhashani Science and Technology University, Bangladesh.